The Phone Call

 All Sunday Michigan calls end in ‘love you Dad’

 What call am I waiting for?
-My nine siblings?

-Oh but the call that would triple my heart rate
+The call that would triple my heart rate

-May or may not ever cross the airways
+May or may not come my way

 From the Texas plains to the LA basin